Manchester - a city on the way up

 This view is at the heart of our ongoing objectives for the development of Children’s Services in the city:

-'Our Manchester' is an Authority-wide strategy developed to create jobs and growth in Manchester, ensuring that everyone can benefit from, and contribute to, the city’s success.
+'Our Manchester' is an authority-wide strategy developed to create jobs and growth, ensuring that everyone can benefit from, and contribute to, the city’s success.

 It is a bold approach that focuses on people's strengths and helps unlock the potential that exists in our city.
 It will take time and commitment but if we get it right 'Our Manchester' has the power to radically transform what we achieve together.